Watch: Chaos at UK supermarkets as shoppers jostle to buy sports drink promoted by YouTubers

 Videos shared on social media showed people waiting outside stores in the dark, and others crowding around the bottles inside Aldi stores from Bolton to London and Plymouth.

-In one video, shoppers in were seen shoving several children aside to get a hold of the drink.
+In one video, shoppers were seen shoving several children aside to get hold of the drink.

 @KSI @prime_tracker @PrimeHydrate Wtffffffff 💀 Aldi Chelmsford on a mad one 💀💀💀💀 pic.twitter.com/eFdURa8vbD— Lewis (@LABS240519) December 29, 2022